ronreynolds/smartsheet-openapi/docs/spec-changes.md

   * added AU server endpoint
   * added `format:int32` to `maxCount` parameter of `#/paths/events GET`
   * changed `#/components/schemas/CallbackEvent` properties `rowid` and `userid` to `rowId` and `userId`, resp.
+* changed all single-element `oneOf` to `allOf` for consistency
+  * still doesn't fix openapi-parse warning "'oneOf' is intended to include only the additional optional OAS extension discriminator object."